linode/apl-docs/docs/get-started/labs/create-postgresql-db.md

 ---
-slug: lab-24
+slug: create-postgresql-db
 title: Create a PostgreSQL database
-sidebar_label: Create a database
+sidebar_label: Create a Database
 ---

-Otomi by default installs the Cloudnative POstgreSQL database operator.
+APL by default installs the Cloudnative POstgreSQL database operator.
 Teams can use the operator and the `postgresql` quick start to create their own PostgreSQL databases.

 ## Create a database

-You can create a postgresql database from the developer catalog:
+You can create a postgresql database from the Catalog:

-1. Go to `Catalog` in the left menu and click on the `postgresql` template
+1. Go to `Catalog` in the left menu and click on the `postgresql` template.

-2. Click on `Values`
+2. Click on `Values`.

-3. Fill in a name for the database
+3. Fill in a name for the database.

-4. Change other parameter values as required
+4. Change other parameter values if required.

-5. Click `Submit` and the `Deploy Changes`
+5. Click `Submit` and the `Deploy Changes`.

 The operator will now create the database and add secrets to the team's namespace called `<database-name>-superuser` and `<database-name>-app`. `<database-name>-superuser` contains the secrets for the superuser of the PostgreSQL cluster, whereas the `<database-name>-app` is granted access to the default database with the name set for the database.
 Each secret contains the username and password for the database with the keys `username` and `password`.